 QMS from Propel

 Propel uniquely combines Salesforce CRM with PLM tools to deliver that next generation of cloud-based QMS software.
 Customer information like software, hardware, and IoT installations, contract commitments, and privacy policies, can all affect product design and deployments.
-With Propel QMS software, teams can leverage this information to optimize for quality in the design, delivery and support of the product.
+With Propel’s quality management system, teams can leverage this information to improve quality planning, delivery and support of the product.
 Learn more here.